wrender/docker-compose-lamp/README.md

 #### Creating LetsEncrypt Certificates
 * Setup domains you want to host in docker-compose-basic.yml and in 000-default-basic.conf
+* Create a local directory to hold your certs.
+For example: `~/web-hosting/certbot/`
+* Modify docker-compose-basic.yml to map your local certs directory to this volume to /var/www/html
 * Run `docker-compose -f docker-compose-basic.yml up`.
 This starts up a basic webserver to generate the website certificates
-* Create a local directory to hold your certs.
-For example: `~/web-hosting/certbot/`
 * Run a certbot/certbot with these commands to generate certs for each domain:
 ```
 sudo docker run -it --rm \